Booodaness/Scientific-Notes/README.md

 ## About
 ![Graph view](!Common/!Assets/Images/graph.png)

-This repository is a collection of regularly updated, collaborative, open-source notes on various topics in mathematical physics, physics and mathematics.
+This repository is a collection of collaborative, open-source notes on various topics in mathematical physics, physics and mathematics.

 The project has the structure of an [Obsidian](https://obsidian.md/) vault.